 As an external supervisor is not a registered CS Examiner, they are not able to be either a first or second examiner for a project.
 However, their input to the marking process is still valuable.
 What normally happens is that the first examiner (the internal supervisor) will consult with the external supervisor before deciding on a mark.
 Another member of the CS department, the second examiner, will then provide a further independent mark.

-Finally, although we in general welcome the involvement of external supervisors as a source of interesting project ideas, we can't - beyond the collaborative projects already mentioned on staff suggestions pages - arrange them for you.
-We can't, for example, answer queries like "can you find me a project where I'm working inside a bank?".
-If you don't know anyone in banking, and there are no banking-related suggestions already on the staff pages, then you're out of luck!
+Finally, although we in general welcome the involvement of external supervisors as a source of interesting project ideas, we can't - beyond the arrangements already outlined - arrange them for you.
+We can't, for example, respond to demands like "can you find me a project where I'm working inside a bank?".
+If you don't know anyone in banking, and there are no banking-related suggestions already on the project suggestion page, then you're out of luck!